DenisYaroshevskiy/algorithm_dumpster/README.md

 This is an approximation of this for avx-2. <br/>
 There are 2 avaliable shuffle instructions:
 `_mm_shuffle_epi8` - works for anything for 128 bit register
-and `_mm256_permutevar8x32_epi32` - works for 256 bit register, but the types has to be at least 4 bytes.
+and `_mm256_permutevar8x32_epi32` - works for 256 bit register, but the types have to be at least 4 bytes.

 The solutions is based on: https://stackoverflow.com/a/36951611/5021064 <br/>